mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     duration: 60
 - title: Working with Data
   description: We'll dive deep into JavaScript data structures and control flow, touching
-    on some new concepts, and some old ones that you probably haven't used in a while.
+    on some new concepts and some old ones that you probably haven't used in a while.
   duration: 185
   agenda_items:
   - title: Arrays